 To make the filtering decisions about where the email should go, mailbox providers look at the metric called a domain reputation.

-But the worst scenario is the spam complaints because it represents your unwanted emails.
+The worst in those variable rates is high spam complaint rate because it represents your unwanted emails.
 So, experts say that the ideal complaint rates should be below 0.1%.
 A complaint rate higher than 0.1% puts a red flag for the sender and will lead to the email rejections or blocks if the issue is not fixed.

 Take your customer’s permission if you didn’t yet.
 This is the golden rule of email marketing.
 Believe me, people don’t interested in your special discounts or products if they don’t know you.